PADNS Tab View

 • Definition: Maps a domain or subdomain to an IPv6 address (e.g., 2001:db8::1), supporting modern networks with larger address spaces.

-• Purpose: Enables IPv6 connectivity for domains, accommodating the growing number of internet devices.
+• Purpose: Enables IPv6 connectivity for domains, accommodating the growing number of Internet devices.

 • Example: An AAAA record for shop.example.com pointing to 2606:4700::1111 routes traffic to an IPv6 server.